Sanjay1712KSK/Padayappa-Paarvai/README.md

 ---

-## ✨ Features
+## Loaded With Basic Features

-- 📁 Visualize any repository structure as a tree
+-  Visualize any repository structure as a tree
-- 📄 Automatic file & folder count
+-  Automatic file & folder count
-- 🔍 Powerful search
+-  Powerful search
   - Case-sensitive toggle
   - Exact vs fuzzy matching
-- 🌳 Auto-expand matching paths
+-  Auto-expand matching paths
-- 🎯 Highlighted search matches
+-  Highlighted search matches
-- 👁️ Interactive UI
+-  Interactive UI
-- ⚡ Fully client-side (no backend)
+-  Fully client-side (no backend)

 ---

-## 🧠 How It Works
+##  How It Works

 Padayappa Paarvai does **not** read your filesystem directly.